 Fortunately not all her new tricks are causing me heart palpitations.
 She can finally roll from back to front, so she doesn’t get herself stranded like a turtle on her back in the middle of the night.

 C has all the attitude and independence of a three-year-old drama queen.
 She goes from snarky to delightful in a matter of seconds, and one never knows what to expect from her.
 It’s a woman’s prerogative to change her mind, eh?

 My mother finds the situation hilarious.
 I guess it’s a case of poetic justice, as I evidently tormented her the same way my daughter is tormenting me.

 She really is hilarious though.
 The things she comes out with just crack us up, which probably saves her life on many occasion.
 She loves bubbles and playing with her Bitty Baby and is also quite fond of riding her tricycle up and down our sidewalk.

 Besides baseball, he also loves his video games, and his favorite is of course Major League Baseball.
-As much as Caroline reminds my mom of me, David reminds Paul’s mom of him.
+As much as C reminds my mom of me, D reminds Paul’s mom of him.
 He is a real chip off the old block, evidently.

 I love having this blog to record the kids’ milestones and interests!
 I am not one to keep a journal, and I didn’t know if I’d be able to keep up with bloggin, but it really is a fun little hobby.
 I can’t believe it took me all these years to start one.